bdeboe/isc-sql-utils/README.md

 # IRIS SQL Utilities

 Various recipes from my SQL cookbook for baking your finest storage, all the way from baguette to croissant and back.
+This is not an official InterSystems repository but rather a practical way to exchange experiments and sample code.
+Use at your own risk, or yell at me in the Issues section :-)

 ## Adopting Extent Sets